satveersangha/weatherapp/README.md

   - Convert to Fahrenheit

 ## How to use
-1. Simply input your location and it will display the weather, a description and the tepeerature in that area.
+1. Simply input your location and it will display the weather, a description and the temperature in that area.

 ## Authors
 - #####